Gerald Carr (American football)

-Gerald N. Carr (born June 28, 1959) is a former American football quarterback and coach.
+Gerald N. Carr (born June 28, 1959) is an American former football quarterback and coach.
 He played college football at Southern Illinois before starting a coaching career that spanned from 1981–2012 with North Mecklenburg High School, Southern Illinois, Davidson, Akron, Washington State, Arizona, North Carolina, the Philadelphia Eagles, Wake Forest, the Carolina Cobras, Indiana, Kentucky, Baylor, Buffalo, Southern, and the Virginia Destroyers.

 Early life and education

 Carr was born on June 28, 1959, in Davidson, North Carolina.
 He went to high school in Huntersville, North Carolina, at North Mecklenburg.
 He was offered a full scholarship from Southern Illinois University following high school.
 After his first season, Carr left the school's football team upon his family's request.
 He rejoined the team early in the 1978 season following an injury to starting quarterback John Cernak.
 In the team's final practice game before the season, Carr completed 11 of 18 passes for 154 yards and two touchdowns.
 After starting a few games, he was replaced by Arthur Williams.

-He did not play much again until October 1979, when he came off the bench and lead the Illinois to a 31–7 victory over Wichita State.
+He did not play much again until October 1979, when he came off the bench and led Illinois to a 31–7 victory over Wichita State.
 His teammate Joe Barwinski said Carr "was tearing Wichita State apart".
 The Southern Illinoisan reported, "Every time Wichita State penetrated the Salukis' pass protection and closed in on Carr, off he'd go, darting and dancing away from would-be tacklers.
 The whole scene, hilarious at times, was reminiscent of the old "Roadrunner" shows, where the coyote gets foiled every time."
 Carr was the team captain in his senior year, 1980.
 He graduated with a Bachelor of Science.